Facts

 • The 2005 National Crime Council and ESRI research into the domestic abuse of women and men in Ireland found that 1 in 7 women in Ireland compared to 1 in 17 men experience severe domestic violence.
 Women are over twice as likely as men to have experienced severe physical abuse, seven times more likely to have experienced sexual abuse, and are more likely to experience serious injuries than men.
 According to the research, women are twice as likely to be injured as a result of domestic abuse; more likely to experience serious injuries; more likely to require medical attention as a result of abuse; and the impact of the abuse in terms of fear, distress and health impacts is more significant for women than men.
 (NCC & ERSI, 2005)

-• Everyday 137 women are killed by a member of their family (UN Women, 2019)
+• Everyday 140 women and girls are killed by an intimate partner or other members of their family (Femicides in 2023, UN Women, 2024)

 • Of the women that were killed: